The vitality of STC Alberta depends on the valuable contributions from our well-qualified volunteer team. Why volunteer?

 - Special Events – This position is perfect to anyone looking to contribute on a short-term basis to help organize events such as a Pub Night, Wine & Cheese, Coffee Nights, and AGM.

-- SuperScript Newsletter Editor – SuperScript has evolved into a blog format, which creates a more collaborative and flexible platform for the newsletter team.
+- SuperScript Newsletter Editor – Our SuperScript newsletter has evolved into a blog format which offers a more collaborative and flexible platform for the newsletter team.
 We are regularly looking for copyeditors and writers to join our team.
-Copyeditors review the final published version of the online newsletter and provide feedback to the Lead Editor with a quick turnaround time.
-Writers can pitch article ideas or the Editor might assign topics.
+As a member of the team, you will email the operating and administrative body of volunteers and ask them to submit news by a deadline.
+In addition to the President’s Message, there are events and social media articles, and members at large can submit articles.
+As an Editor, you have access to a copyediting team that will edit the articles to meet our Style Guide standards.
+Copyeditors review the newsletter and provide feedback to the Lead Editor with a quick turnaround time.
+The Editor posts the content on our WordPress website.
+It’s a WYSIWYG content management tool (looks great on your resume!) which already has a predefined CSS.
+Writers can pitch article ideas or the Lead Editor might assign topics.
 In particular, we are looking for writers to contribute “editing tips of the month” and to review STC events and programs.
 Involvement with the Newsletter Team can be short-term or long-term and is a great way to get involved behind the scenes.
 And since we’ve got a Newsletter team, that means there are others to share in the effort.
 Time commitment is to publish a quarterly newsletter.

 - University Liaisons – Liaisons from university programs sit on the Administrative Council.
 A liaison can be a faculty member or an involved student.
 The liaison’s role is to inform the Administrative Council of the news and events of their program and to encourage students enrolled in the program to participate in STC.